RareDevs/Rare/README.md

 ### Run from source

-**Note**: Cloning **with submodules** is very important, as Rare uses a custom version of legendary and bundles it as a submodule.

-1. Clone the repo with Submodule: `git clone https://github.com/Dummerle/Rare --recurse-submodules`.
+1. Clone the repo: `git clone https://github.com/Dummerle/Rare
 2. Change your working directory to the project folder: `cd Rare`
 3. Run `pip install -r requirements.txt` to install all required dependencies.
    If you want to be able to use the automatic login, run `pip install -r optional_requirements.txt` If you are on Arch you can run `sudo pacman --needed -S python-wheel python-setuptools python-pyqt5 python-qtawesome python-requests python-psutil`
-3. Run `python3 -m rare`
+4. Run `python3 -m rare`

 ## Contributing

 There are several options to contribute.

 - If you know Python and PyQt, you can implement new features (Some ideas are in the projects tab).
-- If you are a designer, you can add Stylesheets or create a logo or a banner.
 - You can translate the application in your language: Check our [transifex](https://www.transifex.com/rare-1/rare) page for that.